 Seren may have the equipment and heritage to hunt, but her finely honed hunting expertise begins with the bowl and ends with (at a stretch) crickets.
 Oh, but she leaves the buggy drumsticks behind (must not have enough meat on ’em).

 Karma-Kat prefers wasps.
 Ouch!
 And I have a friend with a cat and Shadow hunts and stalks…(wait for it…) DUST RAGS.
 Nom-nom-nommy-good.
+Oh, and he also hunts and chases my feet, ouch!

 The ability to hunt requires skill and technique that can only be learned and earned through practice.
 Kittens hone technical skills through play with their litter mates, and by their mother’s example.
 If they’re indoor only cats, they may never get the chance to face off against a ferocious sparrow.